raymondluong/cs194h-pause/README.md

 Repo for CS194H: User Interface Design Project at Stanford University
 <br>Team members: Raymond Luong (raymondluong), Sukhi Gulati (sgulati3), Julie Ni (njulie), Kyle Qian (kyleqian)

+### Overview
+Pause is a tool designed for travel and work intensive professionals to take a few seconds out of their day to connect with another individual around the globe and share a moment of self-reflection.
+<br>Current stage: prototype

+### Directory
 <i>pause</i>
 contains static prototype files imported from CS147
 <br><i>pauseapp</i>